YudiXie/tdw_image_dataset/README.md

 Generate a dataset of synthetic images using [TDW](https://github.com/threedworld-mit/tdw).
 By default, datasets have 1300000 "train" images and 50000 "val" images.
 A full dataset requires approximately 8 hours to generate using high-end hardware.

+The main difference between this repo and https://github.com/alters-mit/tdw_image_dataset is that this repo logs rich ground-truth information about the latent variables during the image generation process.
+The latent variables include object distance, rotations, and translation related to the camera.

 ## Requirements

 [See TDW's requirements](https://github.com/threedworld-mit/tdw/blob/master/Documentation/getting_started.md#requirements)